Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Once you have loaded into VRC and go to your QuickMenu you are going to see a new tab.
-Clicking this tab will bring you to this first menu, the main menu. *After you accept the eula*
+Clicking this tab will bring you to this first menu, the main menu. <i>After you accept the eula</i>

   <h3>Remove Leash</h3>
   Remove Leash does as it says.
-If you have *ANY* leashes attached clicking this button will remove *ALL* of the leashes.
+If you have <i>ANY</i> leashes attached clicking this button will remove <i>ALL</i> of the leashes.

   <h3>Clear Notifications</h3>
-  Clear Notifications clears all current notifications, even those that are *currently* pending.
+  Clear Notifications clears all current notifications, even those that are <i>currently</i> pending.
 This is more used if you need to clear a build up of T.W. requests.

   <h3>TW Settings</h3>
   A collection of settings for T.W.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#tw-settings-1)